Pure Balance Pool

 Maintaining the pH balance in your water will ensure you get the most out of your sanitising chemicals.
 For instance, in water with low pH, your water is more acidic and will eat up the sanitiser faster.
 This doesn’t give your sanitiser enough time to do its job properly.

-If your water is acidic, and your sanitising chemicals, such as chlorine or bromine, isn't working as well as it should, then you are opening yourself up to water issues, including cloudiness and algae growth.
+If your water is acidic, and your sanitising chemicals, such as chlorine or bromine, isn't working as well as they should, then you are opening yourself up to water issues, including cloudiness and algae growth.
 Your sanitiser’s job is to keep these issues at bay by constantly killing off the bacteria and debris that causes them.

 Low pH causes your water to be acidic.
 In this case, your water will do whatever it takes to increase its pH level.
 Your water wants to be balanced.
 It’ll start to take what it needs from PVC, vinyl, concrete, and other parts of the pool, thus corroding and deteriorating your pool and equipment.

-In fact, most equipment manufacturer's warranties do not cover damage due to low pH.
+In fact, most equipment manufacturers' warranties do not cover damage due to low pH.

 On the other side, if your pH is high, this can cause scaling.
 Your water tries to get rid of everything that’s making it alkaline, so it leaves a film around PVC pipes, heater elements, concrete, and liners.
 For instance, extra scaling in your pool’s heater will cause it to use more energy to heat your pool.
 It’s like clogging your pool’s arteries from ingesting too much unhealthy food.